First home buyers can pick up great value with a house and land package. Here's what you need to know.

 Look for transport links and amenities

 On the downside, house and land developments are often located in outer suburbs.
 Be quite sure you are comfortable living a fair distance from the city centre.
-If you work in a CBD location add up the costs of a weekday commute - it can make a significant dent in your household budget over time.
+If you work in the CBD of the more densely populated cities such as Sydney or Melbourne it can add up the costs of a weekday commute - it can make a significant dent in your household budget over time.
 Having good transport links is essential in any suburb, and public transport can be limited in newer developments.

 Look closely too at the available – and planned – amenities in the area.
 Quality local schools for instance aren't just important if you have children, they can also be a factor underpinning long term capital growth.